Football Manager 2007: Feeder clubs

 A significant new addition is the ability to create a feeder club affiliation.
-This allows larger clubs to set up a relationships with a smaller club and vice versa, and can be used by users managing larger clubs to farm out players to their feeder club to gain the first team experience that they are unable to get at higher levels.
+This allows larger clubs to set up relationships with smaller clubs and vice versa, and can be used by users managing larger clubs to farm out players to their feeder club to gain the first team experience that they are unable to get at higher levels.
 They both work together for mutual benefit.
 A smaller club can benefit from the ability of these players on loan deals, and can also receive financial help.
 The larger club may also profit from merchandising in the smaller club's country.
 The smaller club may benefit from lucrative friendly matches against their parent side and get the first option on signing players released by the larger team.
 American and Chinese teams used as feeder clubs are known to significantly boost a parent club's income through merchandising.
 Many fans had requested Sports Interactive the inclusion of feeder clubs both on the official message boards and elsewhere.
 Fans of Sports Interactive argue that the uncommonly close relationship between the design team and the players led to the inclusion of such desired features.